archmage/archmage.github.io/content/post/checkpoint.md

 Weirdly, she's _also_ been a vehicle for my creative writing??
 Somehow I started doing roleplaying (RP) stuff again - I used to do it a bit back around 2012, on Tumblr.
 I've always had a fondness for writing words, and RP in my experience has always been both a challenging and a fruitful endeavour.

-This time, rather than taking place over public blogs, most my RPing takes place in-game, using the chat feature, and typically limited to a very small audience (often one other person).
+This time, rather than taking place over public blogs, most of my RPing takes place in-game, using the chat feature, and typically limited to a very small audience (often one other person).
 It's this really cool dynamic where you have a clearly defined character in your mind, as does your partner, and you sort of go back and forth playing out what your character would say or do in a given situation.
-If both people are savvy interested wordsmiths like I would consider myself to be, there's actually some super cool stories and things that emerge from just back-and-forth typing.
+If both people are savvy interested wordsmiths like I would consider myself to be, there's fun and quirky stories that emerge from just back-and-forth typing.

 Hardly a new thing, but within the constraints of FFXIV's lore, setting and characters, there's some super cool stuff that happens.
 I've been to "live performances" where people sync up their dances, execute emotes and cast spells at specific times to do animation cancelling, while _also_ "singing" along in chat.
 I was _completely_ blown away by the passion, innovation and creativity of the people in this game, and every single day I aspire to bring as much of myself to the table as they do.